Financial-Times/upp-load-tests/README.markdown

 ## What is this project about?

-This is a simple Maven project to produce predictable load on our API microservices, like organisation read and write API.
+This is a simple Maven project to produce predictable load on our API's micro-services.

 ## Motivation